-The following Private Client guidance note Produced in partnership with Michael O’Sullivan of 5 Stone Buildings provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Michael O’Sullivan of 5 Stone Buildings provides comprehensive and up to date legal information covering:

 A blind trust is a trust that is aimed at preventing conflicts of interest arising.
 Usually, the settlor and beneficiary of the trust is a politician or someone holding a similar public position.